 Steps for the Christmas Tree Savory Pie Recipe with speck, cherry tomatoes, and green olives

-Let’s start by preparing on the work surface all the ingredients we’ll use for this recipe.
-Weigh the flour and potato starch and sift them.
-Take the eggs, which should be at room temperature; if you keep them in the refrigerator, place them on the kitchen counter at least 3 hours before.
-Pour the liquids into the glasses, those typical table ones that are usually 5 oz.
+Let’s start by preparing all the ingredients on the worktop that we will use for this recipe.
+Weigh the flour and the starch and sift them.
+Take the eggs that need to be at room temperature, if you keep them in the fridge, place them on the kitchen counter at least 3 hours before.
+Pour the liquids into standard glasses that are usually 5 ounces.

-Prepare the tools as well, so the electric whisks, the bowl, the spatula, the small bowl with brush for greasing the mold, the Christmas Tree mold, and a spoon.
-I’ve provided a link to purchase (here) the mold if you can’t find it in stationery stores.
-We are ready to begin.
+Prepare also the tools, so the electric whisks, the bowl, the spatula, the small bowl with brush to wet the mold, the Christmas Tree-shaped mold, and a spoon.
+Here’s the link to buy (here) the mold if you can’t find it in stationery stores.
+We’re ready to start.

-Preheat the oven in static mode to 338 degrees Fahrenheit.
-Place the rack or the pan on which we’ll place the savory pie with speck and cherry tomatoes in the center of the oven.
+Turn on the oven to static mode at 338°F. Place the grill or the baking sheet onto which we will place the savory pie with speck and cherry tomatoes in the middle of the oven.

-Break the four eggs into the bowl, add a pinch of salt, turn on the whisks and work for about 5 minutes.
-They should become nice and frothy.
+Break the four eggs in the bowl, add a pinch of salt, turn on the whisks and work for about 5 minutes.
+They should become nice and fluffy.
 Then add the glass of milk without turning off the electric whisks.
-Then we’ll add the glass of oil while continuing to work the batter.
+Then add the glass of oil continuing to work the dough.

-Now it’s time for the grated cheese, the entire dose should be added to the batter at once.
-Sprinkle with dried parsley and oregano, if you like them, otherwise choose a herb to your taste.
-If you want to add pepper to this recipe, this is the time to do it.
+Now it’s time for the grated cheese, the entire quantity should be added to the mixture.
+Sprinkle with dried parsley and oregano, if you like them, otherwise choose an herb to your taste.
+If you want to add pepper to this recipe, this is the moment to do it.

-We can then proceed with adding the flours, the yeast for savory pies, and the other ingredients.
-Add the flours, sifting them, mind you, this is very important for the successful outcome of the savory pie.
-Both for its texture and its baking in the oven.
-Take your time because it’s definitely worth it.
+We can then proceed with the addition of the flours, the instant yeast for savory cakes, and the other ingredients.
+Add the flours sifting them, please, it’s very important for the success of the savory pie.
+Both for its consistency and its baking in the oven.
+Take your time because it’s really worth it.

-In the video recipe, you can see how beautiful the texture of the eggs is and especially the resistance they put up when I sift in the bowl the flour, potato starch, and the packet of yeast for savory pies.
-That nice little mound that forms is because there is the right amount of air in the egg foam providing resistance to the solidity of the flour.
+In the video recipe, you can see the nice consistency of the eggs and especially the resistance they provide when I sift the flour, the starch, and the packet of yeast for savory cakes into the bowl.
+That nice mound that forms is because there is the right air in the egg foam that provides resistance to the solidity of the flour.

-Work with the whisks until the batter allows it.
-Then, of course, we’ll switch to the spatula that will allow us to work the batter more easily now that the texture has changed.
-We are then ready to add the previously cut IGP speck into strips not too thin.
-Its consistency in the savoury pie should be felt and appreciated bite after bite.
-Set aside for a couple of minutes because we need to grease the mold before pouring the savoury pie batter.
+Work with the whisks until the mixture allows it.
+Then, of course, switch to the spatula which will allow us to work the mixture more easily now that the consistency has changed.
+We are then ready to add the IGP speck previously cut into strips not too thin.
+Its consistency in the savory pie should be felt and appreciated bite after bite.
+Set it aside for a couple of minutes because we need to grease the mold before pouring the savory pie mixture.

 Take a small bowl and pour some seed oil into it.
-With a kitchen brush, grease the base and the walls of the Christmas Tree mold thoroughly and gently.
-Then place the mold in a baking pan; I trust it more because if I leave it on the grate, I’m afraid it might leak liquids and thus dirty the oven, requiring cleaning afterward.
-Also, when I have to remove it from the oven, since it will be hot, I wouldn’t be able to handle it well and could break the Savory Christmas Tree.
+With a kitchen brush, grease the base and walls of the Christmas Tree mold well and gently.
+Then place the mold in a baking dish, I trust it more because if I leave it on the grate, I’m afraid it might leak liquids and thus dirty the oven, which would need cleaning.
+Moreover, when I have to take it out, since it will be hot, I wouldn’t be able to hold it well and might risk breaking the savory Christmas Tree.

-Now pour the batter into the mold, level the surface, and place here and there the Christmas balls, i.e., the ingredients we’ve chosen, in my case yellow and red cherry tomatoes and green olives.
-Try to give a logical order to the distribution, both at the corners and at the base and here and there in the center, so there are no undecorated spots.
+Now pour the mixture into the mold, level the surface, place the Christmas balls, or rather the ingredients we chose, in my case yellow and red cherry tomatoes and green olives, here and there.
+Try to give a logical sense to the distribution, both at the corners and the base and here and there in the center, so there are no undecorated spots.
 If you want, you can add a seed mix as a final decoration.
-Bake in the center of the oven at 338 degrees Fahrenheit for at least 50 minutes.
-Always do the toothpick test before turning off and removing the cake or the savoury pie as in this case.
+Put it in the middle of the oven at 338°F for at least 50 minutes.
+Always do the toothpick test before turning off and taking out the cake or the savory pie as in this case.

-At this point, all that’s left is to wish you a good appetite and remind you that I’ll be waiting for you every day here on my blog with many easy, quick, and delicious recipes like this one.
+At this point, I can only wish you bon appétit and remind you that I await you every day here on my blog with many easy, quick, and delicious recipes like this one.

 Tips and variations:

-Tips I’ve already written several throughout the recipe text, but I want to emphasize not to raise the oven temperature.
-It won’t help the baking nor speed it up; in fact, it might only ruin the Christmas Tree Savory Pie we’re preparing.
+Tips have already been written throughout the recipe text, but I want to emphasize not to raise the oven temperature.
+You won’t help the cooking or even speed it up, but rather you might spoil the Christmas Tree savory pie we are preparing.

-Variations: from the choice of “balls” for decoration, you can get creative with black olives, red, yellow, or black tomatoes.
-Then maybe add discs of carrot, sausages cut into chunks, slightly blanched peas, or a seed mix to make it even more appealing.
+Variations are many: from the choice of “decorative balls”, so you can have fun with black olives, red, yellow, black tomatoes.
+Then maybe add carrot slices, sausages cut into pieces, peas slightly blanched, seed mix to make it even more inviting.